akiradeveloper/sorock/book/src/development.md

 ## Testing

-`cargo test` to run unit tests.
+`cargo test -- --test-threads=1` to run unit tests.

 ## Benchmark

-`cargo +nightly bench` to run benchmarks.

-## Load Testing

-We have a nice load testing tool named "Mr. Bench".
-To ask him for a help, run `cargo run -p mrbench`.
+`cargo run --release -p benchmark` to run benchmark program.
-For detail, please refer to the README.
+`--help` for more detail.

 ## Documentation

-For editing the mdbook under doc/ directory, you can run `mdbook serve doc` to start the local mdbook server.
+`mdbook serve doc` to start a local mdbook server and edit the writings under book/ directory.